When London Became An Island

 Richards considered it important to publish information about Koh Krah for reasons beyond sustenance too.
 The tides and currents within the Gulf of Thailand (as the Gulf of Siam became) are notoriously complex, but his observations lead him to believe that the flood tide from the South China Sea reached the western coast of the Gulf and subsequently divided, affecting offshore currents.
 Beyond the Redang islands the current turned south, but beyond Koh Krah it went north and the Saracen found itself in a particularly strong current between Lem Chong P’ra, a craggy headland, and the many peaks of Sam-roi-yot.
 When taking a view on the best course for a sailing ship on the Singapore to Bangkok run Richards suggested that, in the south-west monsoon, it would be good practice to hug the peninsula coast, which would mean passing to the west of Koh Krah rather than heading towards the middle of the Gulf.

-Although, after leaving Singora, the wind favoured the Saracen when sailing towards Bangkok and the occasional heavy shower might have provide a top-up for the tank, care was taken to ensure there was little chance of the ship running out of water before it reached the mouth of the Chao Phraya River.
-Watering the ship could be a time consuming procedure, for barrels needed to be filled on shore and then rowed out in boats to where the vessel was anchored.
-About a 100 gallons a day was being used by the Saracen in August 1856 and as, by the 23rd, there were only about 7 days supply remaining, a source of fresh water was located and the dingy and cutter assigned to ferry work.
+After leaving Singora the wind favoured the Saracen when sailing towards Bangkok and the occasional heavy shower might have provide a top-up for the tank but care was taken to ensure there was little chance of the ship running out of water before it reached the mouth of the Chao Phraya River.
+Watering the Saracen could be a time consuming procedure as barrels needed to be filled on shore and then rowed out on the ship’s boats to where the vessel was anchored.
+About a 100 gallons a day were being used by the Saracen in August 1856 and as, by the 23rd, there were only about 7 days supply remaining, a source of fresh water was located and the dingy and cutter assigned to ferry work.
 Consequently, by the 26th, the tanks were holding 1100 gallons, which would have been deemed sufficient for the final few days of the voyage even if there was an unexpected delay.
 As it happened there was plain sailing ahead, but any ship which needed to replenish stocks on this part of the coast would have found it only in wells.
 Although obtaining water from one of those would have been possible it would have added to time lost and to cost too.

 The Saracen arrived at the mouth of the Chao Phraya River right at the end of August and found a French warship, La Capricieuse, already at anchor.
 Both ships had been in Singapore in the middle of June.
 Given that the Saracen had celebrated the birth of the Prince Imperial three days after the French ship had dropped anchor there, Richards would probably have had no hesitation in making arrangements to visit La Capricieuse before she sailed on towards Cambodia.
 The French ship was evidently flying a commodore’s pennant and the British captain would have been aware that a voyage made the previous year had helped foster good relations between the ‘traditional enemies’.